tramlinehq/applelink/README.md

 Similarly a simple fetch endpoint like [release/live](#fetch-the-status-of-current-live-release) will give you the current status of the latest release.

-Even though Spaceship has helped us come a long way, it isn't necessarily efficient at choosing the right combination of API calls underneath.
-For example, while preparing a release, Spaceship could end up making 3 separate API calls to look for the app, update its attributes (setting release type, version name etc.) and then select the correct build.
-In some instances it’s just better to drop the interface from Spaceship altogether and make direct API requests.
-Applelink tries to choose the most efficient path by making use of the [correct relationships](https://developer.apple.com/documentation/appstoreconnectapi/app/relationships/appstoreversions).
-Since [Fastlane](https://fastlane.tools) is intended as a command-line tool for build pipelines, its primary focus may not be an efficient request-response cycle.

 Applelink is a separate service that is not reliant on Tramline’s internal state.
 It can be used in a standalone way, for e.g. from a CI workflow, or a Slack bot that spits out app release information.

 ## Development